South Arabia during World War I: Land campaign

-Battle of Lahij
+Battle of Ad-Dakim

 Sultanate of Lahij

 In July 1915 an Ottoman force from North Yemen crossed the frontier of the Aden hinterland and advanced towards Lahij, which was at this time one of the most important towns in South Arabia and the capital of the Abdali Sultanate of Lahij (Lahaj).
 Placed in an oasis, surrounded by a fertile plain with the deserts beyond, it was the centre of trade between Aden, a British crown colony, and its hinterland, the princely states under a protectorate.
 In the years leading up to the war, relations between Britain and Lahij had been friendly, the British paying the sultan a subsidy for the occupation of certain land in the interior and protecting him and his agricultural people against the tribes of the desert, who frequently raided them.
 Propagandising during the war, British historian F. A. McKenzie wrote of the sultan:

 Under our protection the Sultan of Lahaj had waxed very prosperous.
 His city, with its palace, its gallows— built for ornament rather than use—its purely Oriental life, its fine horses, its little show army, and its constant traffic in camels and caravans, seemed like a vision out of the Arabian Nights.
 When war broke out the Abdali Sultan proved that his loyalty to Britain was real.
 Though other tribes turned against us he came to our side and prepared to help us.
 He soon made himself an object of special detestation to the [Ottoman] and to many of the surrounding tribes by his open and unwavering friendship for Britain.